drivr-old/dd-ui/README.md

 Modern mobile browsers should work without problems.

-**IE 8 is not officially supported at the moment**
-We are not in the position to guarantee IE8 support.
-If you need support for IE8 we would welcome a contributor who would like to take care about IE8.

 We believe that most of the directives would work OK after:
 * including relevant shims (for ES5 we recommend https://github.com/kriskowal/es5-shim)
 * taking care of the steps described in http://docs.angularjs.org/guide/ie

-We are simply not regularly testing against IE8.

 ## Project philosophy